 We derive most of our revenues directly from the services provided by our employee consultants.
 Our employee consultants have backgrounds in many disciplines, including economics, life sciences, engineering, computer science, business, corporate finance, accounting, and mathematics.
 We are highly selective in our hiring of consultants, recruiting primarily from a select group of leading universities and degree programs, industry, and government.
 Our recruitment process evaluates an individual's experience, skills, and potential for growth, and we annually meet with our interviewers to discuss effective interviewing strategies including how to evaluate candidates, how to conduct fair and unbiased interviews, and how to answer candidate questions.
 We believe consultants choose to work for us because of our emphasis on accurate, rigorous analytics and high quality work; a culture that values intellectual curiosity, initiative, and resourcefulness; and a collegial, inclusive, and multi-disciplinary approach to complex client needs.
 Our training and career development framework and programs are designed to complement on-the-job experience and an employee's pursuit of his or her own career development.
 Employee consultants participate in structured programs focused on managing teams, technical and empirical knowledge, and building client relationships.
-Through our ongoing internally-led workshops, speakers deliver presentations and conduct discussions with our employee consultants on various topics ranging from analytical tools to thought leadership material and service capabilities.
+Through our ongoing internally-led workshops, speakers deliver presentations and conduct discussions with our employee consultants on various topics ranging from analytical tools to though leadership material and service capabilities.
 We also provide scheduled courses designed to improve an employee's professional skills, such as written and oral presentation, marketing techniques, feedback discussions, and business development.
-Additionally, we encourage our employee consultants to pursue their academic interests through self-directed training modules, our on-demand library of software webinars, and external professional development and continuing education opportunities.
+Additionally, we encourage our employee consultants to pursue their academic interests through self-directed training modules, our on-demand library of software webinars, and external professional development and continuing education opportunit mixture of incentive-based programs that provide for cash and equity compensation.

-We seek to reward both strong performance and those who demonstrate growth in their careers at CRA.
-Accordingly, we compensate our senior corporate leaders, practice leaders, key revenue generators, and other employees with salary and a mixture of incentive-based programs that provide for cash and equity compensation.
 We maintain a discretionary bonus program through which we pay annual, performance-based cash bonuses to our employee consultants and certain other employees.
 Our long-term incentive program, or "LTIP," is used as a framework for equity grants made under our 2006 equity incentive plan to our senior corporate leaders, practice leaders, and key revenue generators.
-The equity awards granted under the LTIP include stock options, time-vesting restricted stock units, and performance-vesting restricted stock units.
-Our LTIP allows us to grant service- and performance-based cash awards in lieu of, or in addition to, equity awards to our senior corporate leaders, practice leaders, practice leaders and key revenue generators with the opportunity to share in the long-term growth of our business.
-The compensation committee of our Board of Directors is responsible for approving all cash and equity awards under the LTIP, all other equity compensation awards, and the total bonuses to be distributed under our bonus program, and for establishing performance goals under compensation awards and determining the extent to which these goals are achieved.
-Our chief executive officer, in his discretion and in consultation with the compensation committee of our employees.
+The equity awards granted under the LTIP include stock options, time-vesting restricted stock units, and performance-based cash awards in lieu of, or in addition to, equity awards to our senior corporate leaders, practice leaders, practice leaders, and key revenue generators.
+These LTIP cash awards are currently granted under our cash incentive plan and reward our senior corporate leaders, practice leaders, and key revenue generators.
+These LTIP cash awards are currently granted under our cash incentive plan and reward our senior corporate leaders and key revenue generators with the opportunity to share in the long-term growth of our business.
+The compensation committee of our Board of Directors is responsible for approving all cash and equity awards under the LTIP, all other equity compensation awards, and the total bonuses to be distributed under our bonus program, and for establishing performance goals under compensation addetermining the extent to which these goals are achieved.
+Our chief executive officer, in his discretion and in consultation with the compensation committee of our Board of Directors, approves the bonuses to be granted to our employees.